SRES-61-118

 What it does

 This resolution designates March 3, 2023, as "National Speech and Debate Education Day."
-It is a simple commemorative resolution passed by the Senate.
-It does not create any law, allocate any funding, or impose any requirements on any person, institution, or government agency.
+It affirms the purposes of the day and encourages educational institutions, businesses, community organizations, and the general public to celebrate and promote speech and debate education.
+It does not create any programs, appropriate any funds, or impose any legal requirements.

 Who benefits